sivel/sai/README.md

 A simple API utility for invoking Ansible playbooks

+This is not meant to be a replacement for AnsibleWorks [AWX](http://www.ansibleworks.com/ansibleworks-awx/).
+If you are looking for more advanced and robust functionality, you should look at AWX instead.
+In fact, you should probably look at AWX regardless of the complexity of your need or requirement for more advanced functionality.

 ## Installation

 These are very simple installation prcedures.
 I'd recommend also using nginx, gunicorn, and something like upstart or supervisor.